 Stonehenge tours from London come in many different shapes and sizes.
 From the most basic half day Stonehenge tour to tours that combine a Stonehenge visit with other nearby attractions and truly unique experiences such as the sunrise tour.
 We offer a great selection of the best Stonehenge tours from London that will suit your interests and passions.
 Below are a few more additional details that might give you greater insights into what to expect on a visit to the Neolithic site, as well as practical information about the tours, the audio guides and the Stonehenge cafe.
 For more information and questions check out our travel information page or please feel free to contact us and one of our dedicated staff members will be happy to answer!

-All our tours use luxury coaches that are fully fitted out with air conditioning and free wifi.
+All our large tours use luxury coaches that are fully fitted out with air conditioning and free wifi.
 Our experienced drivers will greet you at London Victoria coach station and will be your dedicated driver throughout the day.
-Occassionally, during peak season, we might put on extra coaches that do not use wifi.
+Occasionally, during peak season, we might put on extra coaches that do not use wifi.

 There are a few, highly exclusive, tours to Stonehenge from London that include a private viewing of the inner circles.
 Most people don’t realize that most of the bus tours to Stonehenge only include a visit to Stonehenge from afar, and this can be rather disappointing to the more avid and enthusiastic Stonehenge admirers.
-Whilst extremely exclusive, there are several inner circles that will get you a far better perspective and an idea of the site.
+Whilst extremely exclusive, there are several inner circles that will get you a far better perspective and viewing of the site.

 Stonehenge is located in the heart of the English countryside in a region called Wiltshire, about 90 miles from Central London.
 The drive from London takes you past some of the typical rolling hills and windy lanes that characterize the English countryside and are a marked change from the hustle and bustle of the city.
-On arrival, grab an entrance ticket, make sure to take an audioguide, and head straight to the Stonehenge bus.
+On arrival, collect your entrance ticket, make sure to take an audioguide, and head straight to the Stonehenge bus.
 This is a free shuttle that takes you from the visitors centre directly up to the stone circle.

 Did you know?